Get insider access

 Score distribution

-Since high frequencies have very short wavelengths, they are highly sensitive to positioning preference and head/ear shape.
-Therefore, most headphones show inconsistencies in their Treble response across multiple re-seats on the same head, and also between different heads.
+Since high frequencies have very short wavelengths, they're highly sensitive to positioning preference and head/ear shape.
+Therefore, most headphones show inconsistencies in their treble response across multiple re-seats on the same head and between differently sized and shaped heads.

 Low-Treble